SURFnet/eduxchange-eu-tech-docs/index.md

 - level

 association.issuer

 - primaryCode
   - { codeType=`schacHome`, code="SCHACHOME" }
 - organizationType
 - name
 - shortName

-Note: `courseCode` is not a valid codeType in OOAPI, but it is actually missing in the spec.
+Note: `courseCode` is  missing in the OOAPI spec and should be added there.

 ##### `state` and `remoteState`